 A Song of Ice and Fire series

 George R.R.
-Martin’s sprawling epic fantasy books take place in the kingdom of Westeros, as different Houses fight for the right to sit on the iron throne.
-The immensely popular series currently contains five books, with a sixth eagerly awaited by fans.
+Martin’s sprawling epic fantasy books take place in the kingdom of Westeros, as different Houses fight for the right to sit on the Iron Throne.
+The immensely popular series currently contains five books, with fans eagerly awaiting the release of the sixth book, The Winds of Winter.
 Arya, the youngest daughter of House Stark, has always been a warrior.
 From a young age, she was more interested in practicing swordsmanship than 'acting like a lady.'
 She’s headstrong and a fan favorite to make it to the end—something that is never certain for main characters given Martin’s track record.

 The Dragons of Dorcastle